Electronic-Gulden-Foundation/ROT/README.md

 Ring of Trust

-One major cryptocoin bottleneck is the dependancy of a strong, large network of clients, collaborating to distribute the blockchain and single transactions.
-To download the bitcoin blockchain it currently takes about three days and consumes 34 GB (october 2014).
-When you open a Bitcoin blockchain-server, the network bandwith approaches 400 GB a month.
-The need for light-weight client-solutions increases but this endangers the distributed nature of Bitcoin.
+A major cryptocoin bottleneck is the dependency on a powerful and, by necessity, large network of clients, which all collaborate to distribute both the blockchain and individual transactions.
+To download the full Bitcoin blockchain into the client software may take up to three days and already requires over 34 GBytes of available diskspace (October 2014).
+When you run a Bitcoin blockchain server, the network bandwidth required rapidly approaches 400 GBytes a month.
+The need for light-weight client solutions is apparent, but this same need may endanger the distributed nature of Bitcoin.

-With the mining component we already saw clustering of computingpower into Pools.
-Solo-mining is not feasable.
-It remains important to avoid 51% dominance of one mining pool for security reasons, but mining contributors are advised to avoid adhering to the largest pool.
+With the mining component of Bitcoin we have already seen a clustering of computing power into mining pools.
+Solo mining is simply no longer feasible.
+For security reasons it is important to avoid the 51% dominance of one mining pool over the other miners, and mining contributors are therefore advised to avoid to contribute solely to the largest pool.

-Once the blochchain load will become too heavy for a normal enduser, endusers are tempted to have their wallets hosted.
-The alternative is to use centralised blockchain servers such as Mycelium and blochchain.info to keep the keys private but these are proprietary solutions.
-What would be necessary is to have distributed blockchain-services that are thrustworthy and that can by used by light clients to perform the necessary tasks to complete transactions.
+Once the blockchain load becomes too heavy or too unmanageable for a typical enduser, people may look at having their wallets hosted online.
+An alternative is to use centralised blockchain servers such as Mycelium or blockchain.info to keep keys private, but these are proprietary solutions.
+What is really needed is the availability of trustworthy distributed blockchain services, which can by used by lightweight clients to perform the tasks necessary to complete transactions.

-The lightweight client must trust the blockchain-server, for example to show the correct balances and to allow the client to select and spend inputs that are his.
-To avoid single points of failure and to stimulate a large network of blockchain-services, the first contributors to think of are the mining-pools and exchanges that will allways need the entire blockchain and that could provide transaction services to light clients.
-A second option is the elaboration of a "Ring Of Trust", consisting of a network of collaborating blockchain servers and a small transaction fee to be agreed upon, based on the operational costs of these services.
-Ideally, the client savings to get rid of the weight of the blockchain, should outweigh the cost of the maintenance of a ring of thrust and therefor a realistic distribution of these costs is necessary.
+Such a lightweight client must trust the centralised blockchain-server, in order to show the correct balances and to allow the user of the client to select and spend inputs that are his own.

+To avoid having propietary possible single points of failure and to stimulate the emergence of a large network of blockchain services, the first possible contributors to think about are the mining pools and exchanges.
+They will allways need to load the whole blockchain anyway and they could therefore provide transaction services to lightweight clients.
+Another option is the establishment of a "Ring of Trust", which should be made up of a network of collaborating blockchain servers.
+Their operating costs are to be covered by a small transaction fee, the height of which needs to be agreed upon.

+Ideally the savings attained by users, by getting rid of the weight of the blockchain, outweighs the maintenance costs of a Ring of Trust and a realistic and fair distribution of such costs is thus a definite requirement.

-The functions to be provided are :
+The services to be provided are :

-- Functions to prove the internal blockchain integrity within the Ring of Trust.
+- Functions to proof the internal blockchain integrity within the Ring of Trust.
 - Functions to synchronize the client database with known inputs
-- The client must be able to select multiple server nodes (or passively receive multiple connections/peers)
+- The client software must be enabled to select multiple server nodes (or passively receive multiple connections/peers)
 - ....

-To elaborate a ring of thrust we start by setting up a block-chain service.
-It currently consists of an index-builder and a small http-interface.
+To build a Ring of Trust we will start by setting up a blockchain service.
+This service will incorporate an index builder and a simple http interface.
 The index consists of two parts :
 - An index of all transactions to allow browsing through the blockchain
-- An index of all public keys; Each public key consists of a file with all inputs and outputs
+- An index of all public keys; each public key is a file containing all inputs and outputs

-The next challenge will be to interconnect these services into a ring, chain, tree or otherwise.
-These services will need to test each other to enhance trust and to provide a comfortable level of redundancy.
+The next step is to interconnect these services into a ring, chain, tree or such.
+These services will need to continuously test each other to both enhance trust and to provide a comfortable level of redundancy.